oopshwet/Nitro-KV-DB/README.md

-# DynamicKV
+# NitroKV

 **A Scalable Web-Based Key-Value Store with Adaptive Consistency and Real-Time Synchronization**

-DynamicKV began as our college DBMS project and evolved into a lightweight NoSQL engine with a REST API.
+NitroKV began as our college DBMS project and evolved into a lightweight NoSQL engine with a REST API.
 It’s written in modern C++17, uses custom made HashMap based on Robin-Hood Hashing, and exposes data over HTTP via [Crow](https://crowcpp.org/).
 You can play with it as a standalone binary or integrate it into your own services.

 ---